-May this doctor defamation tale serve as a cautionary one.
+May this doctor defamation case serve as a cautionary one.
 The lesson?
 Don’t sue for defamation over a situation you initiated.

 Acrimonious Doctor Departure Results In AAR

 Back in 2003, a doctor locked heads with administrators at his medical facility.
 Ultimately, the doctor quit instead of dealing with the office tension.
-Deciphering from available documents, he received a severance package on departure.
+Judging from available documents, he received a severance package.

-Immediately after the doctor peaced-out, administrators – in accordance with the facility’s operating procedures – submitted an Adverse Action Report about the acrimonious ending of the doctor’s and hospital’s professional relationship.
+Immediately after the doctor left, administrators – in accordance with the facility’s operating procedures – submitted an Adverse Action Report about the doctor’s departure.

 Doctor Requests AAR Removal; Denied; Requests Investigation